 It’s possible to experience pregnancy symptoms before you’ve even taken a pregnancy test.
-Here are early pregnancy symptoms that will help you confirm that a baby is on its way:
+Here are 9 early pregnancy symptoms that will help you confirm that a baby is on its way:

 Thanks to a combination of elevated estrogen levels and low blood sugar within the first 6 to 9 weeks of pregnancy, you may lose your lunch (and breakfast and dinner) more than you ever thought possible.
 The good news is that morning sickness usually subsides by the 14-week mark.

 Intense tiredness during the early weeks of pregnancy can have you feeling like you’ve been on a month-long bender.
 This fatigue is caused by the lowering of your blood sugar and blood pressure.
-By the second trimester, however, things should stabilize and you’ll have more energy again.
+The good news is that by the second trimester things should stabilize, and you’ll have more energy again.

-Mood swings: Hello Dr. Jekyll and Mrs. Hyde.
 Early pregnancy is often marked by mood swings that can have you laughing one minute and crying the next.
 Considering the extreme fatigue and shifting hormone levels you’re experiencing, it’s no wonder why your mood, well, swings.